Appalachian Trail Gear List 2025

 Best Backpack for the Appalachian Trail

-The best backpack for the Appalachian Trail is ultra lightweight, comfortable and durable enough to withstand months of abuse.
+The best backpack for the Appalachian Trail is ultra-lightweight, comfortable, and durable enough to withstand months of abuse.
 There will be lots of rain on the AT so ensure that everything is packed inside some sort of waterproof bag.
 I like to use a large compactor trash bag.
-Of all the backpacks on the list below, only the backpacks from are waterproof.

 What size Backpack for the Appalachian Trail